Rich-Harris/magic-string/README.md

   filename: 'bar.js',
   content: new MagicString('console.log( answer )')
 });

+// Sources can be marked as ignore-listed, which provides a hint to debuggers
+// to not step into this code and also don't show the source files depending
+// on user preferences.
+bundle.addSource({
+  filename: 'some-3rdparty-library.js',
+  content: new MagicString('function myLib(){}'),
+  ignoreList: false // <--
+})

 // Advanced: a source can include an `indentExclusionRanges` property
 // alongside `filename` and `content`.
 This will be passed to `s.indent()`